saivishy/saivishy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a CS graduate student at the [University at Buffalo](https://www.buffalo.edu/).
-My areas of study are parallel and distributed programming, applied machine learning, and data science.
-Currently, I use my graduate degree as a means to bridge my gaps in understanding and complement my existing skills if not enhance them.
+I am a recent CS graduate from the [University at Buffalo](https://www.buffalo.edu/).
+My areas of interest are in parallel and distributed programming, applied machine learning, and data science.

 Some of my recent exploits during my masters program are - being an open-source contributor to [SCoOL - Scalable Common Optimization Library](https://gitlab.com/SCoRe-Group/scool) , understanding racial bias in ML Systems and [enhacing the teaching material](http://www-student.cse.buffalo.edu/~atri/ml-and-soc/spr22/project/teaching.html) in this area, making a [fault tolerent distributed key value store](https://github.com/saivishy/distributed-key-val-store).
 More of my work can be found [here](projects).
 During my undergrad I worked in the areas of anomaly detection, scalable computing, and behavioral modeling.
 This lead to me publishing and presenting [my work](publications) at international conferences.